Chapter in this post:

 The technical data:

-The actual task of an external SSD is to read and write data quickly - otherwise you could also fall back on a cheaper "rotating" hard drive.
-How well the Teyadi performs compared to the internal SSD of my MacBook Pro 2017 and the SanDisk Extreme Portable SSD, I have here for you with the AJA System Test benchmark software tried out.
-The results are of course only snapshots and are also somewhat error-prone because background processes on my MacBook could "spark" in between during the test.
-But I still think that they are reliable practical values.
+The actual task of an external SSD is the fast reading and writing of data - otherwise you could also use a cheaper "spinning" hard drive.
+How well the Teyadi performs in comparison to the internal SSD of my MacBook Pro 2017 and the SanDisk Extreme Portable SSD, I have here for you with the AJA System Test benchmark software tried out.
+Of course, the results are always just snapshots and also somewhat error-prone, since background processes on my MacBook could "spark" in between during the test.
+But I still think that these are reliable practical values.

 I ran all tests several times to identify outliers, but the screenshots I used are those that represent a good average of the test values.

 |Apple (internal)||1750 MB / s||1468 MB / s|

 You can find the screenshots of the AJA System Test Benchmarks here:

 You can clearly see that the Teyadi SSD can still keep up with the SanDisk SSD when it comes to reading, but it only achieves a third of the speed when writing.
 A difference that can certainly be felt in practice.